Rebuilding the Career Ladder

 Impact

-• Reached over 600,00 employers with key messages about youth employment
+• Since 2022 we’ve reached over one million employers with key messages about youth employment.

-• Published insights around labour market trends and economic mobility
+• We’ve published insights around labour market trends and economic mobility and amplified young people’s experiences of work through first-of-its-kind research.

 The problem

-Today’s young Australians are in danger of being the first generation in memory to have lower living standards than their parents’ generation.
-Reasons for this include wealth inequality and the cost of living.
-The challenge we focus on is the lack of access to good quality jobs.
+Today’s young Australians are at risk of becoming the first generation in memory to have lower living standards than their parents, due to rising wealth inequality, the cost of living and a lack of access to quality jobs.

 We believe that everyone deserves fulfilling, secure and fairly paid work.
 But young people in Australia today face challenges establishing their career: